manokovacs/circuit-breaker-aopromise/README.md

 # circuit-breaker-aopromise
 [Circuit-breaker](http://martinfowler.com/bliki/CircuitBreaker.html) aspect for [aopromise](https://www.npmjs.com/package/aopromise)
  aspect oriented programming toolkit to manage.
-It [circuit-breaker-js](https://www.npmjs.com/package/circuit-breaker-js) as the underlying implementation, extending with timeout and (eventually) fallback feature.
+It [circuit-breaker-js](https://www.npmjs.com/package/circuit-breaker-js) as the underlying implementation, extending with timeout and fallback feature.

 ## Quick start
 You can use the aspect simply applying it to the wrapped method.
 You may pass configuration options to the aspect